Final report for FNE18-911

 Our project objective has been to study a promising non-chemical management tactic for fly pests management: pasture dragging to break up manure pies with a light harrow.
 This practice is sometimes recommended for fly management (e.g., Kaufman, 2011; Rutherford, 2015) because the larvae of horn flies and face flies (together referred to as ‘filth flies’) feed in cow pads; and thus it is conceivable that spreading the manure will reduce fly survival through desiccation.
-Field trials at the project farm showed apparent success in 2017.
-This tactic has yet to be tested scientifically—which we aim to do in the 2018 summer field study.
+Field trials at the project farm showed anecdotal success in 2017.
+Our literature search did not find any documented scientific studies of this tactic, so our aim for the 2018-2020 summer field studies was to do just that.

-The Dickinson College Farm operation includes a herd of pastured beef cattle – between 25 and 35 animals are on the farm depending on the time of year.
+The Dickinson College Farm operation includes a herd of pastured beef cattle – between 20 and 30 animals are on the farm depending on the time of year.
 Breeds raised are black Angus and Angus-Herford crosses.
 The herd includes cow-calf pairs, a bull, young and finishing stock.
 Direct market freezer beef is the main product sold, along with some young stock sold to other local farms.
-The cattle are third-party certified grass fed and Animal Welfare Approved (AWA) by A Greener World.
+The cattle are third-party certified grass-fed and Animal Welfare Approved (AWA) by A Greener World.
 The AWA program provides guidelines for animal husbandry to ensure low stress, humane treatment.
-The farm practices management intensive rotational grazing, moving the cattle once or twice daily through small paddocks on about 45 acres of pasture.
+The farm practices management intensive rotational grazing, moving the cattle daily through small paddocks on about 45 acres of pasture.
 In the winter the cattle are fed dry hay on a covered heavy use area.
 The farm operation also includes 10 acres of certified organic vegetables, grass fed sheep, lambs, and a small flock of pastured laying hens.

 Filth fly management has been attempted historically through a range of chemical and biological practices.
 Chemical management with synthetic pyrethroids, organocholorines or other nerve toxins administered through ear tags, sprays, powders and dip tanks have been employed successfully on short timescales (Oyarzún et al., 2008; Pickens and Miller, 1980).
 But it is well documented that filth flies develop resistance to these compounds (Oyarzún et al., 2008; Pickens and Miller, 1980).
 Moreover, this approach is generally contrary to the goals of sustainable agriculture for health and environmental reasons, and is somewhat limited by the stipulations of organic certification.